 I started out as a part-time Masters by Research student in March 2018 but throughout the following year and a half, it became pretty clear that my research subject had a greater scope.
 So, in February 2020 I completed a Confirmation of Candidature and successfully upgraded to a PhD.

 In December 2020 I was awarded a RMIT Research Stipend Scholarship which has allowed me to leave my day job writing content for a superannuation fund and become a full-time student.
 Huzzah!

-What's my subject?
+What's my PhD about?

 What have I done so far?

 I've conducted 20 one-on-one interviews with Australian women.
 We talked about their financial influences, their history with money, their approach to risk and their interest in investing and superannuation.
 It took me four months and I really enjoyed it - though I have to admit that typing up the transcripts was not my favourite part.

 I asked for research participants via this blog and my Facebook page, and I have to say I was so surprised by the number of women who not only got in touch with me but were also willing to spend an hour or so of their time sharing their thoughts.